140+ Performance Review Examples (Phrases + Comments)

 Research by Gallup shows that employees who receive quarterly progress checks are 90% more likely to be engaged and 2.1 times more likely to feel the review process is fair and transparent.
 Consistent, thoughtful feedback creates a sense of fairness and direction, both essential for fostering an empowered workforce.

-In this guide, we’ll explain how to conduct employee performance reviews using real examples and phrases to help you assess performance and encourage improvement and engagement.
+In this guide, we’ll explain how to conduct employee performance reviews using real performance evaluation examples and phrases.
+We’ll also share tips on what not to write in a performance assessment and how to respond to performance feedback.

 A performance review is a formal assessment in which an employer evaluates an employee’s work performance over a specific period.
 It involves analyzing key aspects such as productivity, skill development, goal achievement, and areas for improvement.